When building a house, you will require concrete slab work of some kind, either on the ground or in the form of suspended floors.

-- Concrete trucks will have to caste slabs in one go.
+- Concrete trucks will have to cast slabs in one go.
 Best to order them first thing in the morning as they can run very late for this reason.

 - Use plastic and water to keep concrete from setting too quickly.
-The longer it takes, the stronger it gets.
+The longer it takes to dry, the stronger it gets.
 It also prevents cracks from forming.

-- Concrete drivers are obliged to dump any leftover concrete before they return to their depot.
+- Concrete drivers cannot return with any concrete left over to their depot and will have to dump on site.
 Work out quantities carefully or prepare any extra area to use left-over concrete.

 Polished concrete floors

 Although any cured concrete can be polished, there is now pre-mixed concrete available that includes marble chips and extra fibre to reduce cracking supplied by Metier and LaFarge.
 This mix is more expensive.
-(An option is to use normal concrete for slab and then add a 100mm polish mix on top at a later stage.
-This also allows for neater door frame finish as you can recess.
-Note: Avoid a thin screed though, this will almost certainly crack)
+An option is to use normal concrete for slab construction and then add a 100mm polish mix on top at a later stage.
+This also allows for neater door frame finish as you can create recesses.
+Note: Avoid a thin screed though, this will almost certainly crack.

 If you want a good polish finish, it’s essential to vibrate and float (‘bull’ or ‘power’) the concrete shortly after casting.
-This means getting in casting specialists that smooth out the wet concrete.
-This is mainly to avoid bubbles, ridges or patterns (the usual method of spreading involves patting concrete down with rakes or wooden planks, which leaves a rough service and makes polishing much harder).
+This means getting in specialists that smooth out the wet concrete immediately after casting.
+This is mainly to avoid bubbles, ridges or patterns (the usual method of spreading involves patting concrete down with rakes or wooden planks, which leaves a rough surface and makes polishing much harder).